cryoEM-CNIO/Binder_Design_Watcher/README.md

 - Select enzymes to check for enzyme restriction sites and modify them to avoid undesired cuts

 Finally the extract hits button allows you to extract the hits.

+`Note: We have not extensively tested the DNA sequence extraction.
+Before ordering, make sure everything is correct`

 ![alt figure](./figures/Slide2.jpg)